-- Make sure the monitor is turned off. - Wipe the screen with a clean, soft, lint-free cloth.
-This removes dust and other particles. - 3.
-If necessary, apply a small amount of non-ammonia, non-alcohol based glass cleaner onto a clean, soft, lint-free cloth, and wipe the screen.
+- Make sure the monitor is turned off. - 2.
+Wipe the screen with a clean, soft, lint-free cloth.
+This removes dust and other particles. - If necessary, apply a small amount of non-ammonia, non-alcohol based glass cleaner onto a clean, soft, lint-free cloth, and wipe the screen.

-Mechanical hazard - risk of damage to the equipment.
+Mechanical hazard - risk of equipment damage.
 Do not spray or pour any liquid directly onto the screen or case.
 Spray cleaner onto a lint-free cloth.
-If droplets are allowed to dry on the monitor permanent staining or discoloration may occur.
+If the liquid droplets dry on the monitor, the liquid may permanently stain or discolor the monitor.

-Mechanical hazard - risk of damage to the equipment.
+Mechanical hazard - risk of equipment damage.
 The display area is highly prone to scratching.
 Do not use ketone type material (e.g. acetone), ethyl alcohol, toluene, ethyl acid or methyl chloride to clear the panel.
 These products may permanently damage the panel and void the warranty.